Blupo/ColorPane/docs/contributing.md

 ## Code Contributions

 /// note
-Please only submit new code to the [`develop`](https://github.com/Blupo/ColorPane/tree/develop) branch.

 ///

 If you have code you would like to contribute to ColorPane, please submit a pull request.
-ColorPane uses [Rojo](https://rojo.space) (version 7.3.0 as of this writing) for project management.
+ColorPane uses [Rojo](https://rojo.space) (version 7.4.1 as of this writing) for project management.
 When testing the plugin in Studio, serve `place.project.json` instead of the `default.project.json`.
 The plugin build folder will be located in ServerStorage.